lsst-dm/dmtn-090/index.rst

 #.
 Caller uses an Image Metadata Query to determine images they
    want to retrieve.

 #.
-Caller makes another HTTP get to the URLs returned from the
+Caller makes another HTTPS GET to the URLs returned from the
    Image Metadata Query.

 #.
 Image Service creates a ID, and puts the request on the work queue.